 - 36% more likely to travel internationally, 25% domestically

 - 35% more likely to compete on a sports team

 - 33% more likely to enjoy going to museums

 - 31% more likely to gamble/go to casinos

 Sports fan are active?
 Groundbreaking, we know, but still a good reminder for brands in this category to play up the perks of an active lifestyle.

 Insight 2: They’re politically perceptive

-With the rise of consumer activism, more brands have used their multi-million-dollar media space to make a statement to a captivated audience.
+With the rise of consumer activism and demand for corporate civic responsibility, more brands have used their multi-million-dollar media space to make a statement to a captivated audience.
 While pleasing everyone is a moot endeavor, brands looking to make a politically charged statement should keep in mind where this audience stands.

 Politically, these fans are:

 - 14% more likely to fall into the Left-Wing Loyalists voter segment